Car Insurance During Military Deployment: How to Reduce Costs While Deployed

 SOFA: Insurance for Overseas Deployments

-• U.S. service members are exempt from mandatory local liability insurance requirements
+• U.S. service members are generally exempt from mandatory local liability insurance requirements for official use

-• USAA and other U.S. military insurers extend coverage internationally under SOFA terms
+• USAA and other U.S. military insurers may extend personal vehicle coverage internationally under SOFA terms, but specifics vary by country

-Always verify the SOFA terms for your specific host nation with your JAG office or base legal team before assuming your U.S. policy is sufficient.
+Always verify the SOFA terms for your specific host nation with your JAG office or Military OneSource before assuming your U.S. policy is sufficient overseas.

 Overseas Driving: Verify With Your JAG Office

 SOFA terms vary significantly by country.
-While NATO SOFA covers many European nations, countries like Japan and South Korea have their own separate agreements.
-Always confirm your coverage with your insurer and your base legal office before driving overseas.
+While NATO SOFA covers many European nations, countries like Japan and South Korea have their own separate agreements with unique insurance rules.
+Always confirm your coverage with your insurer and your base legal office before driving overseas — whether in a rental or personal vehicle.

 The Servicemembers Civil Relief Act (SCRA) — What It Does and Doesn't Cover